Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Self-Paced course is entirely online and has no accompanying live class component (in-person, live online or otherwise).
 This is Princeton Review’s most basic offering and provides just the necessities to prepare for the SAT.
 It includes video lessons, practice questions and drills, and practice tests, but that is about it.
 There is no tutoring, textbooks or live instruction.
 This package runs right around $200, but can also be combined with Princeton’s ACT prep option for another $100 or so.

-The Ultimate course is Princeton Review’s most popular option and generally regarded as their standard course.
+The Essentials course is Princeton Review’s most popular option and generally regarded as their standard course.
 This package includes the same materials as the Self-Paced course, but adds in 18 hours of live instruction, hard copy books and additional practice tests (including proctored exams).
-This package runs right around $900, but can often be found on sale for less.
+This package runs right around $900, but can often be found on sale for a couple hundred dollars less.

 At the next level up, Princeton Review offers two special courses – their SAT 1400+ and SAT 1500+.
 Each course guarantees a score based on their namesake – that is, a score of 1400+ or 1500+, respectively.
 While there are some requirements to get the benefit of this promise (such as baseline scores of 1200 and 1400, respectively), this is a unique product that you just can’t get with other prep providers.
-To get you this extra point boost, Princeton offers 36 hours of live instruction for their 1400+ course and 28 hours of personalized, small group instruction for their 1500+ course.
-To be clear, the 1500+ course does offer less total hours; however, the classes are capped at 8 total students, providing much more personalized attention.
+To get you this extra point boost, Princeton offers 36 hours of live instruction for their 1400+ course and 18 hours of personalized tutoring time their 1500+ course.
+To be clear, the 1500+ course does offer less total hours; however, we’re talking about direct 1-on-1 personalized attention.

 Course options and pricing current as of date of publication.